- Access – how can visitors normally access the Precinct?

 If your parking place is on the 4th floor itself or, if you are a contractor who has pre-booked the Loading Bay (just inside the roller door), you can simply park and then access the door to the passenger lift.

 If your parking place is on any of the other vehicle floors (2, 3, 5, 6 or 7), you must use one of the two vehicle lifts.
-In normal operation (when both are working), the lift nearer the roller door, denoted C4, is available for incoming vehicles, while the lift closer to Lorne Street (C5) will the one you will later use to exit the building.
+In normal operation (when both are working), the lift nearer the roller door, denoted C4, is available for incoming vehicles, while the lift closer to Lorne Street (C5) will be the one you will later use to exit the building.

 To exclude tailgaters from using the vehicle lifts, we have now made it necessary to use your access card to summon C4 and open its doors.
 You must both swipe your access card and press either the ‘up’ or the ‘down’ button to achieve this.

-Often, C4 is already at the 4th floor but with its doors closed, so that its doors will usually open within a second of your above button-press.
+Often, C4 is already on the 4th floor but with its doors closed, so that its doors will usually open within a second of your above button-press.
 At this point, you will have 3 minutes to manoeuvre your vehicle into the lift before its doors automatically close again.
 That is actually quite a long time but you may choose to first manoeuvre your vehicle to its best spot before actually pushing the above button.

 Whichever, it is recommended that you actually reverse into the lift which, although counter-intuitive, is the technique that even the largest vehicles succeed with.